barbarer/py4e-int/_sources/01-intro/01-creativityAndMot.rst

   :answer_d: All of the above.
   :answer_e: None of the above.
   :correct: b
   :feedback_a: Try again.
+This book is not for professional programmers.
-  :feedback_b: Correct!
-This book is for learning efficient and productive programming, especially when multiple programs are competing for your attention.
+  :feedback_b: This book is for learning efficient and productive programming, especially when multiple programs are competing for your attention.
   :feedback_c: Try again.
   :feedback_d: Not quite.
+Only one of the above is true about this book.
-  :feedback_e: Not quite.
+  :feedback_e: One of the above is correct.

   Which of the following is true about this book?